01 of 06

 Following the manufacturer's instructions, fuse the batting to the back of the embroidered square.
 If you're using plain batting and fusible web, sandwich the web between the embroidery and batting and fuse the layers.
 Use care when ironing the embroidery.

 Place the embroidered piece (with batting) in the center of the solid felt square.

 Run a thin line of fabric glue around the circular opening on the back of the front felt piece.
 Carefully place the glued felt down around the embroidery, making sure that it doesn't touch the fabric until it's in the right place.
 Use the back felt piece as a guide for placement.

 Gently press the felt down so it adheres to the fabric and let the glue set up for about 15 minutes (or longer if the glue you are using sets up slower).Continue to 5 of 6 below.

 Stitching the Coaster Layers

 Pin the layers together so they don't shift.

 Stitch around the edge of the coaster with three strands of either matching or coordinating embroidery floss.
-Use running stitch, blanket stitch or another favorite that will hold the layers in place.
+Use a running stitch, blanket stitch or another favorite that will hold the layers in place.

-Be sure to hide the starting and ending knots between the layers of felt.
+Be sure to hide the starting and ending knots between the layers of the felt.
 Remove the pins as you make your way around the edges so the thread doesn't continue to catch on the pins.Continue to 6 of 6 below.

 06 of 06